COCOLA: Coherence-Oriented Contrastive Learning of Musical Audio Representations: Experimental Setup

-All COCOLA models are trained on an NVIDIA RTX 4070 Super with 12GB of VRAM.
-Each training batch contains 32 audio chunks of 5s (16kHz).
-We set the maximum window overlap ratio $r = 50\%$ and train with the Adam optimizer \cite{kingma2015adam} with a $10^{-3}$ learning rate.
-We add Gaussian noise to positive samples as a data augmentation method, with $\sigma = 10^{-3}$.
-We tried training with cosine similarity \cite{chen2020simple} but we reported (Figure \ref{fig:cosine_vs_bilinear}) lower performance, corroborating \cite{saeed2021contrastive}.
+Each training batch contains 32 5s audio chunks (16kHz).
+We set the maximum window overlap ratio $r = 50\%$ and train with the Adam optimizer with a $10^{-3}$ learning rate.
+As a data augmentation method, we add Gaussian noise to positive samples, with $\sigma = 10^{-3}$.
+During HPS training, masking is applied randomly to one or both of the two channels.
+This approach allows the model to learn the representations of either component independently.

-CompoNet models are also fine-tuned on NVIDIA GPUs (RTX 4080 16GB on MUSDB18-HQ; A10G, 24GB on Slakh2100).
-The training batches have size 2 (MUSDB18-HQ) and 5 (Slakh2100) and contain windows of 10.24s (16kHz).
-We train with Adam \cite{kingma2015adam} with a $10^{-4}$ learning rate.
-We do not use the empty prompt for classifier-free guidance \cite{ho2021classifier} during fine-tuning.